llled/ddp-lighting-java/README.md

 # ddp-lighting-java

-A lightweight, zero-copy Java library for the DDP (Distributed Display Protocol) used to control addressable LED pixels over UDP.
+A lightweight Java library for DDP (Distributed Display Protocol) used to control addressable LED pixels over UDP.

 ## Features